milgra/macmediakeyforwarder/README.md

 > MacOS High Sierra Media Key Enabler for iTunes

 It only works with physical buttons, won't work with touchbar.

-Download the compiled application here: http://milgra.com/downloads/HighSierraMediaKeyEnabler.zip
+The small app detects if Spotify is installed and offers to switch between controlling iTunes and Spotify.

 I don't have a developer certificate so trust the app when MacOS asks.
 Feel free to compile the project yourself.